-1. U. T. Arlington: Proposed Memorandum of Affiliation with the Veterans Administration Health Care Facility, Waco, Texas.--

-The Office of the Chancellor concurs with the recommendation of President Nedderman that approval be given to the Memorandum of Affiliation set out on Pages $\underline{AAC}$ 3 - $\underline{4}$ by and between U. T. Arlington and the Veterans Administration Health Care Facility, Waco, Texas.
+1. U. T. Arlington: Approval of Memorandum of Affiliation with the Veterans Administration Health Care Facility, Waco, Texas.-Approval was given to the Memorandum of Affiliation set out on Pages 35 - 36 by and between The University of Texas at Arlington and the Veterans Administration Health Care Facility, Waco, Texas.

-This facility does not accept the standard affiliation agreement used by the U. T. System, but the proposed Memorandum of Affiliation is similar to other Veterans Administration agreements previously approved by the U. T. Board of Regents.
-It has been reviewed and approved by the Office of General Counsel.
-This nonstandard agreement will allow students in U. T. Arlington's social work program to participate in clinical training activities.
+This agreement, executed by the appropriate officials of the institution and facility to be effective upon approval by the U. T. Board of Regents, will allow students in U. T. Arlington's social work program to participate in clinical training activities.

 MEMORANDUM OF AFFILIATION

 BETWEEN

-THE UNIVERSITY OF TEXAS AT ARLINGTON SCHOOL OF SOCIAL WORK
+THE UNIVERSITY OF TEXAS AT ARLINGTON

+SCHOOL OF SOCIAL WORK

 AND

 VETERANS ADMINISTRATION HEALTH CARE FACILITY